fighterpoul/gitflow_linter/docs/rules.rst

     indicator that you do something wrong and create a mess in the repo" "``master_must_have_tags``","if your master branch contains commits that are not tagged, it probably means that you don't use master as your releases history keeper"
+	"``no_direct_commits_to_protected_branches``","the purposes behind develop and master are different but there is an assumption that at least those two are protected

+    the rule is here to check if it is really the case and both branches does not contain direct commits (commits that were pushed directly)"
 	"``version_names_follow_convention``","checks if release branches and tags follow version naming convention

     the convention must be specified in ``version_regex`` argument as a regular expression string"